drogers98/rises/README.md

 #The Sun Also Rises.
-###A short story of a morning, a mountain, and a life so far.
+###A short story of a Wednesday morning, a mountain, and a life so far.

 ##The Lot.